New York Attorneys Help Workers Hold Employers Responsible for Gender Discrimination

 Contact Gender Discrimination and Sexual Harassment Lawyers to File Claim

-Leeds Brown has the people you want representing you when you are considering filing a claim for damages from sex harassment or gender discrimination against your employer.
+We have the people you want representing you when you are considering filing a claim for damages from sex harassment or gender discrimination against your employer.
 We thoroughly understand all of the laws that apply to equal employment rights on federal and state levels.
 These laws include Title VII, the Women’s Equality Act, New York State and City Human Rights Law and others.
 Our attorneys can compassionately guide you through the process of investigating, filing an administrative claim, negotiating a settlement or taking your case to court, if that is what it takes to achieve the fair result you deserve.

 Our legal team prides itself on being professional, compassionate advocates for employees in New York City and the entire region, including Long Island and the five boroughs.
-Contact Leeds Brown for a free consultation.
+Contact us for a free consultation.
 Someone is available to take your call 24/7.
 Time may be of the essence so call today at 1-800-585-4658.